If you Were Injured on the Job, Chances are You Qualify for Workers’ Compensation

 - The injury must “be in the course of employment” meaning the injury occurred during a time period when the employee was at their designated work location and performing their job duties.
 The focus here is on the location, time, and circumstances.

 If these elements are established then a worker’s injury will most likely be covered by workers’ compensation insurance.
 However, determining whether these factors are satisfied is not always easily determined.
 Working with a lawyer to help establish these initial factors is necessary because failing to sufficiently show these elements bars any further action to seek workers’ compensation.

 Meeting these basic requirements is just the initial step in seeking workers’ compensation when you are hurt on the job.
 Many workers’ compensation claims are initially denied or improperly filed.
 Frequently, the workers’ compensation insurance carriers decline to reward injured employees.
 The insurance companies have no reason to act favorably toward an employee who has a proven injury that took place while at work.
 Paying out claims means the insurance provider loses money and it is therefore in their best interest to deny even valid claims.

 Schedule a Consultation Today

-Avoid being a victim to the insurance companies by hiring the Law Offices of Steinhardt, Siskind and Associates, LLC to represent you.
+Avoid being a victim to the insurance companies by hiring the Law Offices of Steinhardt, Siskind and Lieberman, LLC to represent you.
 Unlike the insurance companies, our priority is always serving and seeking our clients’ best interests.
 Contact our skilled Glen Burnie workers’ compensation lawyers who will work relentlessly on your behalf to recover your benefits and payment.
 Receive an initial consultation free of charge in our main Glen Burnie office or at our satellite offices in Owings Mills, Ellicott City, or Annapolis.
 In addition, you can rest assured knowing that we will not charge you any attorney fees or legal expenses unless we win your case.